-Variable Description Default deliver-to-alternate-host {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy deliver-to-original-host {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy enforce-delivery Enforce delivery action if delivery to original/alternative host is enabled disable personal-quarantine {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy personal-quarantine- attachment-scan Enable or disable attachment scan for personal quarantined spam messages. disable system-quarantine {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy mailsetting proxy-smtp
+Variable Description Default deliver-to-alternate-host {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy deliver-to-original-host {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy disclaimer-insertion {selected-message all- message} Define the email disclaimer insertion preference: • selected-message: Disclaimer will not be added once again if the email is part of the existing email thread. • all-message: Disclaimer will always be added, whether the email is a reply or a new email. selected-message enforce-delivery {enable disable} Enforce delivery action if delivery to original/alternative host is enabled. enable personal-quarantine {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy personal-quarantine- attachment-scan Enable or disable attachment scan for personal quarantined spam messages. disable subject-tag-location {beginning end} Select where to insert the subject tag. beginning system-quarantine {modified_copy unmodified_copy} Specify to use the modified email or the unmodified email. modified_copy mailsetting proxy-smtp